 Until 2017, only tuition paid for post-secondary level courses qualified for a tax credit.
 If you took other courses at a college, university, or other educational facility, your fees weren’t tax-deductible.
 Now, with the expanded definition of tuition, your expenses may equal a tax break.

-Tuition is no longer limited to post-secondary courses.
-If you went back to school to improve your basic reading or math skills, took courses to upgrade your occupational skills, or attended second language classes, your fees may be deductible.
+This means if you went back to school to improve your basic reading or math skills, took courses to upgrade your occupational skills, or attended second language classes, as of 2017, your fees may have been deductible.

 - The Children’s Fitness Tax Credit,